LaWebcapsule/directus9/docs/extensions/interfaces.md

 ---
-description: A guide on how to build custom Interfaces in Directus.
+description: A guide on how to build custom Interfaces in Directus9.
 readTime: 4 min read
 ---